astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 [Airflow 2.0](https://www.astronomer.io/docs/cloud/stable/customize-airflow/upgrade-to-airflow-2) comes with the ability for users to run multiple Schedulers concurrently to ensure high-availability, zero recovery time, and faster performance.
 By adjusting the **Scheduler Count** slider in the Astronomer UI, users can provision up to 4 Schedulers on any Deployment running Airflow 2.0+ on Astronomer.

-As is the case with **Worker Count**, resources specified in **Scheduler Resources** apply to all Schedulers.
-If you set **Scheduler Resources** to 10AU and **Scheduler Count** to 2, for example, your Airflow Deployment will run with 2 Airfow Schedulers use 10 AU each for a total cost of 20 AU.
+Each individual Scheduler will be provisioned with the AU specified in **Scheduler Resources**.
+For example, if you set **Scheduler Resources** to 10AU and **Scheduler Count** to 2, your Airflow Deployment will run with 2 Airflow Schedulers using 10 AU each for a total of 20 AU.

 To increase the speed at which tasks are scheduled and ensure high-availability, we recommend provisioning 2 or more Airflow Schedulers for production environments.
 For more information on the Airflow 2.0 Scheduler, refer to Astronomer's ["The Airflow 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).